EmirKorkutUnal/Python-Surprise-Predictions-on-Custom-Dataset/README.md

     </tr>
   </tbody>
 </table>
-The BaselineOnly model seems to work best with bigger rating counts as they have better average rounded estimations.
+The BaselineOnly model seems to <b>work best with bigger rating counts</b> as they have better average rounded estimations.
 Of course, this is somewhat expected: The more skew the observations have, the more skewed the predictions will be.
 <pre>
 ResultCatcher.plot.scatter(x='Real_Rating', y='Estimation_Rounded', alpha=0.002, s=150, figsize=(10,10))
 </pre>